Matcha’s Benefits And Its Hidden Downsides

 Like most health trends, matcha works best when it’s just one piece of a balanced lifestyle, paired with good nutrition, exercise, and proper medical care when needed.

 A nutrition expert from the American Dietetic Association notes that while matcha is rich in antioxidants, it can also contain contaminants like lead, especially when sourced from lower-quality producers.
 This highlights the importance of selecting high-quality, organic matcha to minimize risks.
-In her practice, she encourages clients to look for brands that conduct third-party testing.
+She encourages clients to look for brands that conduct third-party testing.

-Moreover, she points out that pairing matcha with healthy fats, like coconut milk, can enhance nutrient absorption.
+Moreover, pairing matcha with healthy fats, like coconut milk, can enhance nutrient absorption.
 This method not only improves taste but also provides a well-rounded nutritional profile.